Energinet-DataHub/energy-origin/doc/architecture/adr/0020-PROPOSAL-authentication-orm.md

 * Built-in migration handling and generation.
 * Improved productivity and faster development.
 * Well known and supported in .NET ecosystem.
-* Allows for SQL for complex queries if needed.